timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 - `LOAD "program.tap"` - "Load this specific program into memory"

 #### SAVE Commands: "Do This" or "Change That"
 SAVE commands are used for actions that change something or perform an operation.
-When you use a SAVE command with "tpi:", you're usually asking the TS Pico to change a setting, perform an action, or modify something.
+When you use a SAVE command with "tpi:", you're usually asking the TS-Pico to change a setting, perform an action, or modify something.

 **Examples of SAVE commands:**
 - `SAVE "tpi:cd Games"` - "Change to the Games directory"